Relative afferent pupillary defect

-A relative afferent pupillary defect (RAPD), also known as a Marcus Gunn pupil, is a medical sign observed during the swinging-flashlight test whereupon the patient's pupils dilate when a bright light is swung from the unaffected eye to the affected eye.
+A relative afferent pupillary defect (RAPD), also known as a Marcus Gunn pupil (after Robert Marcus Gunn), is a medical sign observed during the swinging-flashlight test whereupon the patient's pupils excessively dilate when a bright light is swung from the unaffected eye to the affected eye.
 The affected eye still senses the light and produces pupillary sphincter constriction to some degree, albeit reduced.

 Depending on severity, different symptoms may appear during the swinging flash light test:

-Mild RAPD will presents as a weak pupil constriction initially, after which dilation continues to happen.
+Mild RAPD initially presents as a weak pupil constriction, after which dilation occurs.